-Other than TRC, TRH and Alleghany, there are no other holders of qualifying holdings in TRE.
+Other than Warren E. Buffet, Berkshire Hathaway, TRC, TRH and Alleghany, there are no other holders of qualifying holdings in TRE.
 TRE has no related undertakings as defined in Article 212 of the Solvency II Directive.
-The Alleghany group is subject to group supervision by the New Hampshire Department of Insurance, New Hampshire, USA.
+The Berkshire Hathaway group of insurance companies is subject to group supervision and the lead supervisor is the Nebraska Department of Insurance, Nebraska, USA.